 The image shows a previously unsuccessfully treated tooth with a large abscess that resolves after correct treatment.

-The tooth is then reconstructed based on how much healthy tooth remains.
+We then reconstruct the tooth based on how much healthy tooth structure remains.

-Some cases of root canal treatment can be very challenging or may require urgent care and are therefore referred to our specialist colleagues at Endocare.
+Some cases of root canal treatment can be very challenging or may require urgent care, We would then recommend that we refer you to our specialist colleagues at Endocare.